 These ten tips will help any new woman wedding photographer be more comfortable, productive, and happy at the end of a long day of shooting.

-1 ) Wear pants.
+1. Wear pants.
 Wearing a skirt is not a logical option.
-Unless you are only doing formal portraits only, you will likely be up and down and moving around.
+Unless you’re only doing formal portraits, you’ll likely be up and down and moving around.
 Photojournalists are known for kneeling, standing on things. crouching, etc. Pants will free you and you will be more comfortable.
-Bonus: Modesty…You won’t flash the world when you bend over.
+Bonus: modesty; you won’t flash the world when you bend over.

-3 ) Wear a blazer.
-Not only will it hide your bodily imperfections (If you are concerned about that), but it will give you immensely useful pockets to keep stuff such as a pen, business cards, lens caps, etc. It will also hide any perspiration.
+3. Wear a blazer.
+Not only will it hide your bodily imperfections (if you’re concerned about that), but it will give you immensely useful pockets to keep stuff such as a pen, business cards, lens caps, etc. It will also hide any perspiration.
 There’s a reason men wear those darn things to business meetings!

-6 ) Comfortable shoes.
+6. Comfortable shoes.
 I cannot stress this enough.
-Wearing high heels is going to be potentially dangerous to you and others, not to mention the issue of heel comfort.
+Wearing high heels is potentially dangerous to you and others, not to mention the issue of heel comfort.
 Spiked stilettos have no place on a wedding photographer.

-8 ) To your bag of gear, consider adding a laundry/stain pen.
+8. To your bag of gear, consider adding a laundry/stain pen.
 These are like markers filled with gentle detergent.
-Tide makes one, there are surely other brands.
-Comes in handy for spills, stains, etc. A small travel sewing kit is also not a bad idea, if not for your sake, then for the wedding party’s sake; If you can come to the rescue of the bride when she gets a rip in her dress, you will be a hero and potentially increase your repeat business.
+Tide makes one, and there are surely other brands.
+It comes in handy for spills, stains, etc. A small travel sewing kit is also not a bad idea, if not for your sake, then for the wedding party’s sake.
+If you can come to the rescue of the bride when she gets a rip in her dress, you’ll be a hero and potentially increase your repeat business.

-10 ) Learn a few jokes.
+10. Learn a few jokes.
 Short one-liners can make a posed group of people laugh.
-Use while working with posed groups or the groomsmen before the ceremony to help loosen them up for photos.
+Use them while working with posed groups or the groomsmen before the ceremony to help loosen them up for photos.
 Keep it G or PG!
 Knowing how to quip while you’re taking those awkward family photos can make people laugh.
 Real smiles are nearly always better than fake ones.

-Using these 10 simple tips will help you as a female wedding photographer while you photograph your next wedding or event.
+Using these ten simple tips will help you as a female wedding photographer while you photograph your next wedding or event.